Multiscale Modeling of Vacancy-Cluster Interactions and Solute Clustering Kinetics in Multicomponent Alloys: Results

 where $E(\text{Vac})$ denotes the energy of the supercell containing a vacancy at a particular site in the cluster, and $E(\text{X})$ represents the energy of the same supercell with the atom X to fill up the previous local vacancy site.
-Atom X is the element originally present at that location, which can be Al, Mg, or Zn.
+Atom X is the element originally present at that site, which can be Al, Mg, or Zn.
 Similarly, $E({\text{Al}}_{N-1}\text{Vac})$ and $E({\text{Al}}_{N-1}\text{X})$ correspond to the energies of a larger, pure Al supercell with a vacancy and with atom X occupying the vacancy site, respectively.
 This equation compares the formation energy difference of a vacancy-free cluster to the same cluster but containing a vacancy at a particular site.
 The value of $E_{\text{bind}}^{\text{site}}$ quantifies how strongly a vacancy binds at a particular site relative to the solute that occupies the position.
 Specifically, in a dilute Al matrix, $E_{\text{bind}}^{\text{site}} = 0$, indicating no additional binding for the vacancy.
 In contrast, within a cluster, $E_{\text{bind}}^{\text{site}}$ typically exhibits a negative value, suggesting that vacancies are more likely to be bound or trapped within the cluster compared to the Al matrix.

-Fig.~\ref{fig:cluster_energies}c similarly presents the spatial distribution of the local average migration barriers at each site, $E_{\text{mig}}^{\text{site}}$.
-This value represents the arithmetic average of the 12 vacancy migration barriers, $E_{\text{mig}}^{\text{bond}}$, associated with bonds connecting to its 12 first-nearest neighbors, assuming the site is initially occupied by a vacancy.
+Fig.~\ref{fig:cluster_energies}c similarly presents the spatial distribution of the local average vacancy migration barriers at each site, $E_{\text{mig}}^{\text{site}}$.
+This value represents the arithmetic average of the 12 vacancy migration barriers, $E_{\text{mig}}^{\text{bond}}$, associated with atomic bonds connecting each site to its 12 first-nearest neighbors, assuming the site is initially occupied by a vacancy.
 The results highlight numerous sites within the cluster that exhibit low average migration barriers, with values around $\sim 0.3$ eV.
-Vacancies located at these sites have notably lower migration barriers compared to those at sites near the cluster shell, which present higher values similar to the vacancy migration barrier in pure Al, $E_\text{mig}^{\text{Al}}$, of $0.58$ eV.
+These values of $E_{\text{mig}}^{\text{site}}$ are notably lower than those at sites near the cluster shell, which present higher values similar to the vacancy migration barrier in pure Al, $E_\text{mig}^{\text{Al}}$, of $0.58$ eV.